nus-cs2103-AY2324S2/ip/docs/README.md

     - The `DATE` specified must be the <strong>YYYY-MM-DD</strong> format <br>
 <br>
 🌟 **Example**: `deadline return book /by 2023-03-15`<br><br>
-✅ **Expected Outcome**: The application will add a Deadline task with the description "return book" and deadline date of "2023-03-15" to the task list and display a confirmation message along with the updated number of tasks in your list.<br>
+✅ **Expected Outcome**: The application will add a Deadline task with the description "return book" and deadline date of "2023-03-15" to the task list and display a confirmation message along with the updated number of tasks in your list.<br><br><br>

 ### <span style="color: #0B6E4F;">Adding an Event Task: `event`</span>